 Land Prices

-Plots in the region typically range between €60,000 and €200,000, making it one of the most accessible luxury markets in Greece.
+Plots in the region typically range from €60,000 to €200,000, making it one of the more accessible luxury markets in Greece.

 Rental Potential

-Luxury villas here can achieve €450 to €900 per night, depending on location and design quality.
+Luxury villas in the area can achieve approximately €450 to €900 per night, depending on their location, amenities, privacy, and design quality.

 4. Lefkada